 Introducing Keith Chicquen and Aimee Gruber

-Over the course of a 32-year career, Keith Chicquen has enjoyed working in schools of all types: public, independent, day, boarding, K–12, and postsecondary.
+Over the course of a 32-year career, Keith Chicquen has enjoyed working in schools of all types.
+Public, independent, day, boarding, K–12, and also postsecondary.
 His diverse roles beyond teaching and coaching (his first passions) include helping start a school in Singapore and serving as Director of College Counseling and Upper School (Collingwood School), Dean of Students (Lower Canada College), Director of Admissions and Dorm Director (Shawnigan Lake School), and, most recently, Instructional Director (Vancouver Island University).

 Chicquen explains why he felt drawn to this exciting opportunity:

 Aimee Gruber brings nearly 30 years of experience in independent school admission/enrollment management to her new role.
-Her career includes admission leadership roles at boarding and day schools as well as association experience at The Association of Boarding Schools (TABS) and The Enrollment Management Association (EMA), where she served in a variety of roles—most recently as Senior Director of Global Outreach.
-She is a popular presenter at conferences, seeking to not only educate admission professionals but to also help heads, CFOs, and trustees understand the increasingly complex role of admission.
+Her career includes admission leadership roles at boarding and day schools.
+She also has association experience at The Association of Boarding Schools (TABS) and The Enrollment Management Association (EMA), where she served in a variety of roles.
+Most recently as Senior Director of Global Outreach.
+She is a popular presenter at conferences.
+She seeks not only to educate admission professionals but to also help heads understand the complex role of admission.

 What compelled Gruber to pursue this new position in Portugal?